 Beach portrait sessions are a flat rate fee of *$350 and include:

-~ Editing of images, done by Mark personally – Complimentary mix of original colors, and black and white images
+~ Editing of images, done by Mark personally – Including a set of black and white images

 ~ On-line photo gallery, which makes for easy distribution of the images for families that don't all live together.
 As a convenience, the gallery also offers custom prints, photo albums, mounts, and canvas wraps for those who don't wish to download and print their own images

-~ Edited digital negatives (jpg), with full print rights, delivered by digital download - You do not have to come back to me for prints, which is a big plus!
+~ Edited digital negatives (jpg files), with full print rights, delivered by digital download - You do not have to come back to me for prints, which is a big plus!

-* There is a $100 surcharge ($450 total) for groups of 10 or more people.
-This is simply because with large groups there are several individual families that want separate photos done, which greatly extends the post processing editing that I personally do.
+*There is a surcharge for larger groups, as follows… More than 9 people, and up to 20 people $150 ($500 total).
+This is simply because with large groups there are more photos necessary.
+In addition, typically individual families that may want separate photos done, all of which which greatly extends the post processing edits, often by several hours.